-It is important to point out that the development of a new format for this document has not been considered appropriate, but rather that the revised NAcP is an update of the existing plan, with the emphasis placed on highlighting changes made to it; for this reason, the previously existing index and contents have been maintained to the extent possible.
-The main changes included are the incorporation of chapter 4 ("Relevant aspects of the revised NAcP") and the inclusion of an additional column in the tables in the appendices addressing the "current status" of each of the points dealt with therein.
+It is important to point out that the development of a new format for this document has not been considered appropriate, but rather than a revised NAcP it is an update of the existing plan, with the emphasis placed on highlighting changes made to it; for this reason, the previously existing index and contents have been maintained to the extent possible.
+The main changes included are those related to the update of chapter 4 ("Relevant aspects of the revised NAcP") and the tables in the appendices addressing the "current status" of each of the points dealt with therein.

-Finally it is also relevant to remark that CSN's Board of Commissioners is overseeing compliance with the measures required in the different Complementary Technical Instructions issued so far.
+Finally it is also relevant to remark that CSN's Board of Commissioners has been continuously overseeing the licensees compliance with the measures required in the different Complementary Technical Instructions issued after the Fukushima accident.